Tom Harley: After retiring as a player

 Tom Harley interviewing coach Damien Hardwick in 2013.

 In the weeks following his retirement, Harley was sounded out by the AFL's newest team, Greater Western Sydney Giants, to join the club in an off-field role.
 On 4 December 2009, it was announced that Harley would join the club as a project consultant, serving on committee board and the football department in a part-time role.

-Harley later also joined the AIS-AFL Academy as an assistant coach and mentor.
-Prior to the 2010 AFL season, it was further announced that Harley would join the Channel 7 network football commentary team, replacing Nathan Buckley in the leading special comments role.
+Harley later also joined the Australian Institute of Sport-AFL Academy as an assistant coach and mentor.
+Prior to the 2010 AFL season, it was further announced that Harley would join the Channel 7 football commentary team, replacing Nathan Buckley in the leading special comments role.
 Harley admitted that his previous experience as a regular panellist on the football program One Week at a Time during his playing days had fuelled an interest in working within the media industry.

 He was the general manager of football at the Sydney Swans and before becoming CEO in 2019.

+In October 2025, Harley assumed the role of COO of the AFL.

 Player profile

 During his playing career, Harley was considered as one of the league's "most respected players" and the "general of the most miserly defence in the league".
 Harley began his early career as a key position player at centre half back, where he used his physical size to great effect.
 However, during his later years he played as a floating defender capable of playing on small forwards.
-Despite his personal admission to not being "the greatest player", Harley's play-reading ability saw him recognised as one of the league's best at intercepting opposition passes inside his defensive 50m arc.
+Despite his personal admission to not being "the greatest player", Harley's play-reading ability saw him recognised as one of the league's best at intercepting opposition passes inside his defensive 50 metre arc.

 He led with great dignity and a commitment to the common cause.
 He did not give Geelong its brilliance.
 Rather, his gift was to enable that brilliance to flourish on terms that were completely understood by every footballer in a blue-and-white hooped jumper.